rangapin/richard_portfolio/data/authors/default.md

 I discovered programming in 2018 through a website called <a href="https://www.freecodecamp.org/">freeCodeCamp</a>, and as soon as I completed my first landing page project, I was hooked!

-After months of learning basic programming, I decided to change career and to pursue software engineering.
+After months of learning basic programming, I decided to pursue software engineering as a career option.
 So in 2019, I registered for <a href="https://www.lewagon.com/">Le Wagon</a> in Bali, Indonesia, a reputed coding Bootcamp, and in 2020, I obtained a BSc in Web Development from <a href="https://en.unistra.fr/"> the University Of Strasbourg</a>, in France.

 Currently, I am sharpening my tool kit and learning about this ancient language called PHP, and to be honest, I am really excited to see what it has to offer.

 When I am not brainstorming back-end applications or designing websites, I love to spend my time Freediving in the most beautiful destinations on the planet.

-Let’s connect and dive into your next project!
+Let’s connect and dive into your next project together!